fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.22*:  bloglist expansion, step10

 Both the new blog creation and blog deletion need to find out the identity of the user who is doing the operation.
-The middleware _tokenExtractor_ that we did in exercise 4.20 helps but still both the handlers of <i>post</i> and <i>delete</i> operations need to find out who is the user holding a specific token.
+The middleware _tokenExtractor_ that we did in exercise 4.20 helps but still both the handlers of <i>post</i> and <i>delete</i> operations need to find out who the user holding a specific token is.

 Now create a new middleware _userExtractor_, that finds out the user and sets it to the request object.
 When you register the middleware in <i>app.js</i>